 Our National Advisory Groups provide our management with specialist advice and guidance.
 The groups help to shape policy and plans, and guides our decisions in the areas of each group's specialism.

-The membership of the group is voluntary but agreed expenses are reimbursed.
-All our volunteers are team players who can work effectively with the rest of the group and management team, acting in the best interests of the waterways rather than to represent any particular interests/cause.
+Candidates must be team players who can work effectively with the rest of the group and management team, and we ask all members of the group to act in the best interests of the waterways rather than to represent any particular interests/causes or their employer.

 Please pass on this information to others who may be interested in this role.

 Canal & River Trust actively encourages diversity in all areas of the organisation to fully reflect the diversity of the communities around the waterways and to achieve a balance of genders.
 Applications from candidates who can help the Trust achieve this objective will be welcome.